zvigrinberg/git-training-sessions/rebase-use-cases.md

    merges, and merging the branch to mainstream branch will result in a merge commit because fast-forwarding the HEAD is not an option(only recursive 3
    ways merge is possible)

-2. When you started a feature branch featureA, and started to work on it, and then you forked another feature branch from it - featureB, and continue to work on it also, in this case, you might need to use rebase in the following 3 cases:
+2. When you started a feature branch feature2, and started to work on it, and then you forked another feature branch from it - feature3, and continue to work on it also, in this case, you might need to use rebase in the following 3 cases:

-      a. main branch progressed and featureB needs these updates in order to progress and for testing.
+      a. main branch progressed and feature3 needs these updates in order to progress and for testing.

-      b. if you did it by mistake and featureB already done work with at least 1 or 2 commits, and featureB has nothing to do with featureA, and don't want to be dependent on it(if featureA deleted without being merged to main then featureB remains/stuck with irrelevant commits and work).
+      b. if you did it by mistake and feature3 already done work with at least 1 or 2 commits, and feature3 has nothing to do with feature2, and don't want to be dependent on it(if feature2 deleted without being merged to main then featureB remains/stuck with irrelevant commits and work).

       c. if they're related, but only featureB is ready and can be integrated into main, but featureA still needs additional work.